 Starting a coaching business is a step up, not just in terms of fulfilling your ambitions, but also in terms of added responsibilities and demands.
 Managing clients, administrative work, and business-related matters such as finances, marketing, networking, etc., are crucial to the survival and expansion of your business.

 But all these factors can put a lot of strain on your time management.
-Many coaches find it challenging to juggle multiple responsibilities and have a tough time prioritizing their tasks.
-Further, you are a person, not a machine and need a certain amount of time to unwind and relax, otherwise there’s a real chance of burnout.
+Many coaches find it challenging to juggle multiple responsibilities and have the toughest time prioritizing their tasks.
+Further, you are a person, not a machine, and need a certain amount of time to unwind and relax, otherwise, there’s a real chance of burnout.
 Having a healthy balance of work and life is essential for your long-term development, both in terms of your career and personal.

 Using business tools that help you with effective planning, limiting interruptions, assigning priority to high-impact tasks, and more is a smart way to manage your most precious commodity – time!

 1. Getting clients

-As a coach, clients are the oxygen that keep your business alive and naturally you want to get as many clients as possible.
+As a coach, clients are the oxygen that keeps your business alive, and naturally, you want to get as many clients as possible.
 But that is easier said than done.
-With all the qualifications, ICF coaching certification, work experience, coaching competencies and skills, knowledge, networking, marketing and promotion efforts, many coaches still find themselves twiddling their thumbs, waiting to get paying clients.
+With all the qualifications, ICF coaching certification, work experience, coaching competencies and skills, knowledge, networking, marketing, and promotion efforts, many coaches still find themselves twiddling their thumbs, waiting to get paying clients.
 It can be discouraging to not have clients despite having all the credentials.